 Skills Description Performance Criteria Virtuosity 1.
 Pullover, cast.
-From hang position in overgrip, pullover to support.
-Pike and cast.
-Momentary stop in support allowed.
-Cast to horizontal.
-Cast to 45 degrees or higher (+0.1) Specified Bonus #1: baby giant) (+0.4) SB#1.
-34 giant swing backward 3/4 giant swing backward to (baby giant) Shift wrists prior to support.
-Back hip circle, Undershoot Straight body back hip circle to undershoot forward In #2, replace back hip circle with fre 7 - 2 SB#2.
-Free hip circle Pike and cast to free hip circle to undershoot forward Straight or hollow body position on free hip circle.
-Hips clear of the bar throughout the free hip circle, support and undershoot.
-3. Swing backward, Tap swing forward, 1⁄2 turn Swing backward, tap swing forward to 1⁄2 turn to mixed grip Head neutral, toes leading on turn, hollow body shape.
-4. Tap swing forward, Swing backward, Grip change Tap swing forward, swing backward, change to overgrip Rise in shoulders to hollow position on grip change.
-5. Swing forward, Kip Extended swing forward and kip to support Swing forward with chest and hips leading through the bottom prior to kip.
-If a coach assists the gymnast in the successful performance of the kip, the maximum deduction will be 0.3.
-If the kip is attempted and missed, the maximum execution deduction for the entire skill including the coach's spot to help the athlete to a support position will NOT exceed 0.3.
-Exception will be if the gymnast falls off the bar, then an additional 0.5 deduction will be taken.
+From hang position in overgrip, Momentary stop in Cast to 45 degrees or pullover to support.
+Pike and cast. support allowed.
+Cast higher (+0.1) to horizontal.
+After #1, Cast forward to 3⁄4 giant swi SB#1.
+3⁄4 giant swing backward 34 giant swing backward to (baby giant) Shift wrists prior to sup port.
+2. Back hip circle, Straight body back Undershoot hip circle to undershoot forward In #2, replace back hip circle with fre SB#2.
+Free hip Pike and cast to free hip circle to Straight or hollow body circle undershoot forward circle.
+Hips clear of the base free hip circle, support a 3.
+Swing backward, Swing backward, tap swing forward Head neutral, toes Tap swing to 1⁄2 turn to mixed grip leading on turn, forward, hollow body shape.
+1⁄2 turn 4.
+Tap swing Tap swing forward, swing Rise in shoulders to forward, backward, change to overgrip hollow position on Swing backward, grip change.
+Grip change 5.
+Swing forward, Extended swing forward and kip to Swing forward with Kip support chest and hips leading through the bottom If a coach assists the gymnast in the successful p prior to kip. maximum deduction will be 0.3.
+If the kip is atte maximum execution deduction for the entire ski ll including the coach's spot to help the athlete to a support position will NOT e the gymnast falls off the bar, then an additional 0.5 deduction will be taken.
 Specified Bonus #3: In #5 & #6, kip to immediate cast with continuous rhythm. (+0.4) SB#3.
-Kip, Cast Extended swing forward and kip to immediate cast to undershoot forward, swing backward Swing forward with che through the bottom price height.
-6. Cast, Undershoot, Swing backward Cast to undershoot forward, swing backward Cast to horizontal
+Kip, Cast Extended swing forward and kip to Swing forward with che 55 not hip, dust immediate cast to undershoot through the bottom price forward, swing backward height. p. dast to any 6.
+Cast, Cast to undershoot forward, swing Cast to horizontal Undershoot, backward Swing backward